datashaman/mrtallyman/README.md

 Slack responder that handles events and commands.
 Uses gipc and gevent to spawn long-running processes.

-Setup an app on Slack, subscribe to events (and setup the needed OAuth scopes), or create a command.
+Setup an app and a bot on Slack, subscribe to events (and setup the needed OAuth scopes), or create a command.

 Change _app.py_ to handle specific events and commands, run ngrok to expose an endpoint during development.